jmhasbrouck/Specto/README.md

 # Specto
-spectrogram viewer for WAV files written with Electron and Node Native Modules
+spectrogram viewer for audio files written with Electron and Node Native Modules